 In 2015 I graduated from Sheffield University with a degree in English language and literature, after which I bought a one-way ticket to Spain in search of the next adventure.
 I immediately fell in love with teaching and over the next year I worked in language academies in Madrid, Seville, Budapest and in Summer Schools in the UK before I moved to Manchester.
 I’ve also been lucky enough to get to know so many wonderful people from all over the world due to the social and friendly atmosphere here at Britannia.

 Hey there!
-I’m Ray and after many years of teaching in various countries across Europe and in other cities in the UK I have returned home to the North West of England.
-I live an industrial town called Wigan which is near to Manchester and famous for its pier on the canal, its music and its tasty pies!
+I’m Nathan and after couple years of teaching in Madrid I have returned home to the North West of England.
+I am originally from Cardiff, a city famous for The Millennium Stadium and Cardiff Castle.
 I enjoy meeting and teaching people from all over the world and learning all about their cultures.
 In my free time I like cooking, watching football and taking long walks, especially through the countryside!

 My name is Adrian and I come from Oldham, an old textile village near Manchester.
 I read English Literature at university and got my degree in May 1998.I got my first teaching job in Istanbul in January 1999 and have loved language teaching ever since: verbs, nouns, adjectives etc have always intrigued me.
 After finishing in Turkey I worked in Poland, Portugal and Italy and eventually returned to Manchester in 2005.Britannia is such a caring, learning environment.
 The students spend their time learning to dance, doing sports and even going to the pub.
 They always seem to be busy – and happy.
 The different ages and cultures of the students only make their time in Manchester more of a diverse learning experience.
 That is the special Britannia language learning journey.